aleconca/Bachelor_Thesis/README.md

 **Master of Renaissance Digital Twin**

 This is the "Master of Renaissance" Java application.
+This project implements, tests, and documents a Java application inspired by the popular board game "Master of Renaissance."
+The primary objectives of this project were to evaluate students' proficiency in applying Object-Oriented paradigms, specifically the Model-View-Controller (MVC) design pattern, and their understanding of Socket/RMI architecture.

-This software brings the classic board game "Master of Renaissance" to the digital realm.
+>About "Master of Renaissance" Board Game:

->Introduction_

-"Master of Renaissance" is a popular board game known for its engaging gameplay, where players compete to become the most influential and prosperous citizens of the Renaissance era.
-In this digital twin application, we aim to recreate the essence of the board game.
+"Master of Renaissance" is a captivating board game known for its strategic gameplay.
+In the game, players compete to become influential and prosperous citizens during the Renaissance era.
+They make decisions related to resource management, investments, and technological advancements to outsmart their opponents.

+>Project Objectives:

+The key objectives of this project were as follows:

+-Implement the Game Logic: Create the core game logic that simulates the "Master of Renaissance" board game, allowing players to interact with the digital version.

+-Apply MVC Design Pattern: Demonstrate a strong understanding of the Model-View-Controller (MVC) architectural pattern by organizing the codebase accordingly.

+-Utilize Socket/RMI Architecture: Implement networking functionality using either Sockets or Remote Method Invocation (RMI) to enable multiplayer gameplay.

+-Testing and Documentation: Ensure that the application is thoroughly tested for correctness and reliability.
+Create comprehensive documentation to aid users and future developers.

+>Project Structure:

+The project is structured as follows:

+src/: Contains the Java source code for the application, organized into model, view, and controller packages following the MVC pattern. derivables/: Includes documentation, uml and jars of the clint and the server. tests/: Houses unit tests and test cases to validate the functionality of the application.

 >Group components: